BasileBux/Kenzan/docs/settings.md

 # Settings docs

+The location of the config files is the following:
+- Linux: `~/.config/kenzan/`
+- MacOS: `~/Library/Application Support/kenzan/`
+- Windows: `C:\Users\<username>\Appdata\local\kenzan\`

+Your config file should be named one of these:
+- settings.json
+- user.json
+- kenzan.json

 The settings are in json as it is really common amongst other editors and I don't mind it.
-You can access the defaults in ~/.config/kenzan/default.json to look up the global structure.
+You can access the defaults in `config_directory/default.json` to look up the global structure.
+This defaults file is not the one used by the app.
+If you modify it, it won't have any effect.
+Its only purpose is to give an example of how the configuration should look.

 This file structure is copied from the [zed docs](https://zed.dev/docs/configuring-zed)